-Genetic studies have shown that the Ashkenazi Jewish (AJ) population (numbering about 10 million individuals worldwide) had undergone a severe medieval bottleneck, followed by an extremely rapid expansion.
+Genetic studies have shown that the Ashkenazi Jewish (AJ) population (numbering about 10 million individuals worldwide) had undergone a severe founder event in medieval times, followed by an extremely rapid expansion.
 This demographic history makes the AJ population attractive for disease mapping studies, since deleterious variants may have arisen in frequency in AJ and are thus easier to detect.

-The Ashkenazi Genome Consortium (TAGC), of which our lab is a member, has been recently founded to realize the potential of Ashkenazi genetics.
-We have so far completed the sequencing and analysis of 128 high-coverage complete genomes of healthy AJ individuals (a “reference panel”), and our analysis has established the utility of our reference panel for a number of medical genetics applications, such as carrier screening, clinical genomics, and imputation of missing variants [1,2].
-We are in the process of sequencing a few more hundreds of additional genomes.
+The Ashkenazi Genome Consortium (TAGC), of which our lab is a member, was founded a few years ago to realize the potential of Ashkenazi genetics.
+We have so far completed the sequencing and analysis of over 700 high-coverage complete genomes of healthy AJ individuals (a “reference panel”).
+Our analysis has established the utility of our reference panel for a number of medical genetics applications, such as carrier screening, clinical genomics, and imputation of missing variants [1-3].
+We are in the process of sequencing hundreds of additional genomes.

 We have also studied the population genetics of AJ, by itself and in comparison to other populations [1,4,5].
 Our studies established that the Ashkenazi ancestry draws from an approximately equal mixture of European and Middle-Eastern ancestries, and that the effective population size at the founder event was only ≈300-400 individuals.
 We also dated the founder event to around 700 years ago.
 The admixture in Europe likely happened in two stages, before and after the founder event, with a major contribution from Southern Europeans.
 We are currently interested in decoding sex-specific demographic events in the Ashkenazi history using a combination of autosomal and uniparental genetic markers.